ibexa/documentation-user/docs/getting_started.md

 - **Content** gives you access to the content Repository.
 It lets you navigate the Content Tree, create, edit, move, copy, delete content, etc.
-- **Page** enables you to create and edit block-based Pages.
+- **Site** enables you to create and edit block-based Pages and manage multiple sites.
 It is only available for eZ Enterprise users.
 - **Forms** enables you to place a survey, questionnaire, sign-up form, etc. on your website.
 It is only available for eZ Enterprise users.
 - **Admin** is the administration panel where you can manage Users, Sections, permissions, etc.